A Personal Injury Lawyer Serving Rockville Victims Hurt In Accidents

 It is common for athletes to suffer minor injuries from playing sports, but more serious injuries are often linked to the failure of the coach, the league, officials and/or the school to take the proper steps to ensure an athletes’ safety.
 Negligent care can include:

-- Lack of protective gear.
-If children are playing a contact sport or any recreational activity that poses crashing risks, the athletes should be provided the appropriate gear, like helmets, padding, wrist guards, shin guards, gloves, and elbow or knee pads.
+- Lack of protective gear – If children are playing a contact sport or any recreational activity that poses crashing or collision risks, the athletes should be provided the appropriate gear, such as helmets, padding, wrist guards, shin guards, gloves, and elbow or knee pads.

-Meeting with an experienced personal accident lawyer will help you determine if your child should seek compensation because of injuries sustained due to negligent conduct.
+Meeting with an experienced personal injury lawyer will help you determine if your child should seek compensation because of injuries sustained due to negligent conduct.

-If your child's accident was caused by the negligence of a coach or another player, you may be able to recover monetary damages for the misfortune.
-Coaches, school districts, and sports leagues have responsibilities to protect your children during sports.
+If your child’s accident was caused by the negligence of a league or coach that did not exercise proper safety precautions, you may be able to recover monetary damages for any injuries sustained Coaches, school districts, and sports leagues have responsibilities to protect your children during sports.
 When they fail to take the proper precautions, your child is the one who suffers.

-If you or your child has been injured playing sports, please contact the Law Offices of Stuart L. Plotnick to schedule your free consultation with our law firm to find out what your legal remedies exist for your family.
+If you or your child has been injured playing sports, please contact the Law Offices of Stuart L. Plotnick, LLC to schedule your free consultation with our law firm to find out what legal remedies exist for your family.

 Personal Injury Laws in Maryland, Virginia, and Washington D.C.

 Unlike most states, Maryland, Virginia, and Washington D.C. all operate under the rule of contributory negligence.
-This means that if you were at all responsible for the accident that caused your injury - even if you are assigned only 1 percent of the blame - you cannot collect any compensation at for your losses from the other side even if they were 99% responsible.
-This strict law makes it that much more critical that you hire an experienced, aggressive, and dedicated accident lawyer who knows how to convincingly argue for the other party's full liability.
+This means that if the victim of an accident was in any way to blame you for the accident – even as little as only 1 percent of the blame – he/she cannot collect any compensation at for your losses from the other side even if they were 99% responsible.
+It is literally all or nothing.
+This strict law makes it that much more critical that you hire an experienced, aggressive, and dedicated personal injury lawyer who knows how to convincingly argue for the other party’s full liability.